bertbaron/dockercourse/README.md

    docker deamon unless this is explicitly granted.
 This is done by mounting a socket from the host to the container as if it is a normal file.

-1. Go to the portainer web interface (http://<your_ip>:9000), come up with a new password and chose to manage the Local Docker Enviroment
+1. Go to the portainer web interface (http://<your_ip>:9000), come up with a new password and choose to manage the Local Docker Enviroment

 1. Take your time to look around.
 You should see that at least one container is running (portainer itself) and can inspect its properties

 1. Remove the container via the web ui.
-This is equivalent to 'docker rm -f <container>'.
+This is equivalent to command 'docker rm -f <name of container, or container id>'.

 1. Start a new container (arrow up in the terminal to select the previous command line).
    Log in again and notice that it rememberd the password.
 How is this possible?